Wescj/Ecs171Final/README.md

 * Participated in coding portion
 * Participated in final write-up
 * Discussed with members about when to meet up

+We all worked as a team to complete the assignment.
+Although we didn't really have a team leader, we discussed possible ideas for our project and organized a timeline for the milestones and meetups.
+We managed our project by dividing some parts and talking about how we could analyze our dataset.
+All of us took part in writing parts of the code and in the write-up.

 ## Dataset Attributes Information:
 * Pregnancies: The number of pregnancies  (int64)